Inheritance tax and the EIS: what you need to know as an investor

 However, when you consider the average house price in the UK is in excess of £275,000, and add into this cash, life insurance policies and any other assets (from cars to art to properties), it's easy to see how this threshold could be exceeded, especially in the case of high net worth individuals.

-It's for this reason why planning for IHT is so important - and investments that are IHT-exempt that can be passed to family can be a key part of this.
+It's for this reason why planning for IHT is so important - and investments that are IHT-exempt that can be passed to family can play a key role in reducing, or even avoiding inheritance tax deductions entirely.

 The Enterprise Investment Scheme is one way in which an estate can be protected from IHT, and grandparents, parents and acquaintances can share their wealth in a penalty-free way with beneficiaries.